svenkreiss/pysparkling/README.rst

     print(counts.collect())

 which prints a long list of pairs of words and their counts.
-This and a few more advanced examples are demoed in `docs/demo.ipynb <https://github.com/svenkreiss/pysparkling/blob/master/docs/demo.ipynb>`_.
+This and more advanced examples are demoed in `docs/demo.ipynb <https://github.com/svenkreiss/pysparkling/blob/master/docs/demo.ipynb>`_.